Systematic Computation of Braid Generator Matrix in Topological Quantum Computing: Abstract

 \section{Abstract}

-We present a systematic numerical method to compute the elementary braiding operations for topological quantum computation (TQC).
-Braiding non-Abelian anyons is a crucial technique in TQC, offering a topologically protected implementation of quantum gates.
-However, obtaining matrix representations for braid generators can be challenging, especially for systems with numerous anyons or complex fusion patterns.
-Our proposed method addresses this challenge, allowing for the inclusion of an arbitrary number of anyons per qubit or qudit.
-This approach serves as a fundamental component in a general topological quantum circuit simulator, facilitating the exploration and analysis of intricate quantum circuits within the TQC framework.
-We have implemented and tested the method using algebraic conditions.
-Furthermore, we provide a proof of concept by successfully reproducing the CNOT gate.
+We provide a comprehensive {systematic method } for the numerical computation of elementary braid operations in topological quantum computation (TQC).
+This {procedure} is systematically applicable to all anyon models, including $SU(2)_k$.
+Braiding non-abelian anyons is the essence of TQC, offering a topologically protected implementation of quantum gates.
+However, obtaining elementary braid matrix representations starting from the fusion and rotation matrices of a specific anyon model is {theoretically guarenteed but no numerical method is given, especially for systems with numerous anyons and complex fusion patterns. } Our proposed method addresses this challenge, first in the special case of sparse encoding, allowing for the inclusion of an arbitrary number of anyons per qudit, {and in the general case}.
+This is accomplished by introducing two methods, one is based on a novel braiding move we call knitting, {the second introduces more general algorithm which is optimal in number of required moves}.
+The method plays a key role in a broad topological quantum circuit simulator, enabling the examination and study of complex quantum circuits within the TQC framework.
+Importantly, it proves effective across various anyonic models, accommodating diverse fusion rules.
+We validate the method by simulating an approximated CNOT gate and present a first-of-a-kind GHZ state simulation on five qubits using three Fibonacci anyons per qubit.